You knew it was coming, right? A bombardment of photos and travel talk about my recent trip to Bosnia and the things to do in Mostar?

 But daaaaang, this is a beautiful place.
 Especially if you’re at the bottom of the bridge looking up.

-The Stari Most Bridge Divers
+2. Watch the Stari Most Bridge Divers

 To the bridge diving.